TyIsI/MySQL2LocalJS/README.md

 MySQL2LocalJS
 =============

-A mysql function that converts from MySQL UTC timestamps to client local timestamps
+A Javascript function that converts from MySQL UTC timestamps to client local timestamps